Virmani12/ML-Methods-EyeGEx-RNA-Seq/README.md

-# 02620-Final-Project-Group-3
+# Implementing Machine Learning Methods to Analyze EyeGEx RNA-Seq data for studying AMD
+### Contributors: Aman Virmani, Alex Kullman
+02620 Final Project at Carnegie Mellon University

+## Project Overview
-Each Jupyter notebook contains the code for a machine learning method performed using the EyeGEx database found on the GTEx Portal website.
+Each Jupyter notebook contains the code implementing a different machine learning method performed using the EyeGEx database found on the GTEx Portal website.
 In order to run the code, download all files from this database in the same directory as the code files, and then they can be run following the steps in the individual notebooks.

+Data source: